spacetelescope/drizzlepac/doc/source/singlevisit.rst

 =======================
 One task has been written to perform the single-visit processing: ``runsinglehap``.
-It gets used by STScI to generate the single-visit products which can be found in the Mikulsik Archive for Space Telescopes (MAST) archive.
+It gets used by STScI to generate the single-visit products which can be found in the Mikulski Archive for Space Telescopes (MAST) archive.
 This task can also be run from the operating system command-line or from within a Python session to reproduce those results, or with modification of the input parameters, perhaps improve on the standard archived results.
 Full details on